 Features applicable to DAOs

-The features provided by Brickken’s dApp are applicable for DAOs, as the management solution embedded in the application itself is agnostic.
+The features provided by Brickken’s dApp are applicable for DAOs (Decentalized Autonomous Organizations), as the management solution embedded in the application itself is agnostic.
 As the vision of tokenization evolved, so did its approach on how to tackle the digital assets vertical, reason why it was understood since the inception that the dApp should cover different case scenarios and help bridge various realities now coexisting in an on-chain environment.

 Any asset or business can be broken down in fractional parts that retain the form of tokens, with equal rights and values, that can be purchased by anyone, anywhere, at any time.

-Brickken offers a market leading, legally compliant, decentralized platform to perform STO’s and investment management, making a secure, transparent, convenient solution in which to raise funds through tokenization.
+Brickken offers a market leading, legally compliant, decentralized platform to perform Security Token Offerings (STO´s) and investment management, making a secure, transparent, convenient solution in which to raise funds through tokenization.

 Brickken’s dApp architecture is modular, based on microservices that connect to each other to facilitate the usage, upgradeability, and maintenance of the protocol.